-UK sports minister resigns in protest at gambling reform 'delay': BBC
+UK sports minister resigns in protest at gambling reform 'delay'

-LONDON (Reuters) - British sports minister Tracey Crouch resigned from government on Thursday, the BBC reported, in a row over whether ministers had delayed a proposed implementation of gambling reforms.
+LONDON (Reuters) - British sports minister Tracey Crouch resigned from government on Thursday, accusing it of delaying a proposed reform of gambling regulations.

-The government is to cut the maximum stake on fixed-odds betting terminals (FOBTs) from 100 pounds to just two pounds, but not until next October.
+The government is to cut the maximum stake on fixed-odds betting terminals (FOBTs) from 100 pounds ($130) to just two pounds, but announced this week the reduction would not take effect until next October.

 The move came after ministers opted to try to tackle problem gambling on the machines and rejected claims that such a big reduction could cost thousands of jobs.

-The proposal was announced by Crouch, 43, who the BBC said had expected the change would be brought in from next April.
+The reduction had been announced by Crouch, 43.
+The BBC said she had expected the change would be brought in from next April.

+She tweeted her resignation letter to Prime Minister Theresa May, in which she said: “It is with great sadness I have resigned from one of the best jobs in Government.
+I believe this delay is unjustifiable.”

+There was no immediate comment from May’s Downing Street office.
+The departure of the junior minister is unlikely to have any impact on the fierce divisions over Brexit among May’s ruling Conservatives.

-Prime Minister Theresa May’s office said it could not confirm her resignation, but the opposition Labour Party said she had taken a principled stance over the decision to delay cutting the maximum stake.
+The opposition Labour Party said Crouch had taken a principled stance over the decision to delay cutting the maximum stake.

 “She poured her heart and soul into a significant review of these destructive machines, faced down a systematic lobbying attempt by the gambling industry and took the right decision for those suffering from problem gambling, their families and communities,” said Labour’s culture spokesman Tom Watson.